My Cross Country Ski Training

-The schedule will include two intensity workouts each week.
+This week's training schedule includes two intensity workouts each week.
 One of these features short-duration intervals that become speedy and intense sprint-like but lasting only a few minutes (Yay!
 Level 4!).
 Then, the other workout features longer duration and at sorta marathon or half-marathon pace.

 Training wisdom states that my hours-per-week are supposed to ratchet up each week for 4 weeks, such as from 9-hours during Week 1, then increase each week such as following hours: 10:30, 13:15, 14:15 per week.
 However, as for me, I have decided to flip the schedule a little, and put my lower-hours week at the end of the period.
 That's because there's a super fun kayak-and-bike duathlon race at the end, and I want to really do well and enjoy it!
 So, the sequence of hours-per-week will be more like: 11:30, 13:15, 14:15, then 8 hours and RACE!